 This time I picked about 14 pounds of Willamette Red Raspberries.
 Here’s a few of them…

-I crushed the raspberries (using my trusty potato masher), measured the exact amount of raspberries into a large cooking pot, then added one box of powdered pectin, and stirred it in.
+Crush the raspberries (I used my trusty potato masher), measure the exact amount of raspberries into a large cooking pot, then add one box (2 ounces) of powdered fruit pectin, and stir it in.

-I brought the raspberry/pectin mixture to a full rolling boil, then added the sugar quickly, and stirred it all to combine.
+Bring the raspberry/pectin mixture to a full rolling boil (a “rolling boil” means it won’t stop boiling even while stirring), then add the sugar quickly, and stir it all to combine.

-I brought the raspberry/pectin/sugar mixture to a full rolling boil, then continued boiling it for exactly 4 minutes, stirring constantly.
+Bring the raspberry/pectin/sugar mixture to a full rolling boil, then continue boiling it for exactly 4 minutes, stirring constantly.

-After it boiled for 4 minutes, I removed my pan from the heat, and then skimmed off the foam that had accumulated on the top of the jam mixture.
+After it has boiled for 4 minutes, remove pan from heat, and skim off the foam that has accumulated on the top of the jam mixture.

-I ladled the HOT jam into my prepared canning jars, using a wide mouth canning funnel.
+Ladle the HOT raspberry jam into prepared canning jars, using a wide mouth canning funnel.

-I added jam up to 1/8 inch headspace from the top of the jar, then followed standard canning instructions for removing the air bubbles from jam.
+Add jam up to 1/8 inch headspace from the top of the jar, then follow standard canning instructions for removing the air bubbles from jam.

-I adjusted the headspace (if necessary), then wiped the rim of the jar with a wet paper towel to remove any jam debris (so the jar would seal properly).
+Adjust the headspace (if necessary), then wipe rim of the jar with a wet paper towel to remove any jam debris (so the jar would seal properly).

-I used my magnetic canning wand to pick up the hot lids out of the water, and placed one on each jar.
+Use magnetic canning wand (if you have one) to pick up the hot lids out of the water, and place one on each jar.

-I screwed on the jar rings fingertip tight, then carefully lowered jars into my water bath canner, making sure that the jars were completely covered by at least one inch of water above the tops of the jars.
+Screw the jar rings on, fingertip tight, then carefully lower jars into water bath canner, making sure that jars are completely covered by at least one inch of water above the tops of the jars.

-I covered the canner, and brought the water to a boil.
-I processed the raspberry jam for 10 minutes (after it came to a boil).
+Cover the canner, and bring water to a boil.
+Process the raspberry jam for 10 minutes (after it comes to a boil).

-When processing time was done, I turned off heat, waited for a minute or so, removed lid, then removed jars (using canning tongs), and set them on a dish towel to cool.
+When processing time is done, turn off heat, wait for a couple minutes, remove lid, then remove jars of raspberry jam (using canning tongs), and set them on a dish towel to cool.

 That’s it… a little bit of time guarantees us absolutely delicious, fresh raspberry jam all year long!
 YAY!
 Sure hope you’ll give this recipe a try!